Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Methods

 \begin{itemize} \item \textbf{1:} Deceased following rapid or potentially modifiable deterioration, with limited evidence of stabilization or treatment response \item \textbf{2:} Deceased following a prolonged or largely irreversible course, with persistent organ failure despite treatment \item \textbf{3:} Survival with poor outcome, characterized by severe unresolved complications, limited recovery, or near-terminal trajectory \item \textbf{4:} Survival with partial recovery, where key complications are controlled but significant morbidity or functional limitations remain \item \textbf{5:} Survival with favorable recovery, marked by effective treatment response, resolution of acute illness, and minimal persistent dysfunction \end{itemize}

-This formulation captures graded differences in recovery and treatment quality beyond binary survival.
-To ensure reproducibility, scoring was performed deterministically (temperature = 0).
-The full prompt is provided in the Supplementary Materials Section~1.3, along with a representative example of a discharge summary, assigned score, and model-generated justification (Supplementary Materials Section 1.3.1).
+In addition to TQS, the model outputs a scalar \textit{task relevance score} reflecting how informative each discharge summary is for the target decision-making task.
+Task relevance is higher when narratives explicitly describe sepsis-related processes (e.g., hemodynamic instability, vasopressor use, fluid resuscitation) and their relationship to clinical outcomes, and lower when such information is sparse or dominated by unrelated conditions.
+This mechanism downweights trajectories that provide limited or ambiguous supervision and helps align preference learning with the downstream sepsis treatment objective.

-In addition to TQS, the model outputs a scalar \textit{confidence} value reflecting the \textbf{task-relevance of the discharge summary for evaluating sepsis management}.
-Confidence is higher when narratives explicitly describe sepsis-related processes (e.g., hemodynamic instability, vasopressor use, fluid resuscitation) and their relationship to clinical outcomes, and lower when such information is sparse or dominated by unrelated conditions.
-This design downweights trajectories that provide limited supervision for the target decision-making task.
+For interpretability, the model also generates a brief textual justification supporting each assigned score.
+To assess scoring reliability, a subset of 150 discharge summaries was independently reviewed by three clinicians, who assigned both TQS and task relevance scores using the same annotation framework.
+Agreement between clinicians and the LLM, as well as inter-clinician agreement, was assessed using quadratic-weighted Cohen’s $\kappa$, Spearman rank correlation ($\rho$), exact agreement, and within-one-category agreement.

-The model also generates a brief textual justification supporting each assigned score.
-A random sample of 50 cases was reviewed by a clinical expert and verified the model's reasoning to be clinically coherent.
-Robustness was assessed via repeated scoring, demonstrating high consistency (92.2\% exact agreement; weighted Cohen’s $\kappa = 0.965$).
-Validation against independent clinical outcomes (Supplementary Table~S4) further confirms that the learned reward aligns with clinically meaningful endpoints.
+To promote reproducibility, deterministic decoding settings were used to reduce stochastic variation in model outputs under fixed conditions.
+The complete prompting framework is provided in Supplementary Information Section~1.1, together with a representative discharge summary, assigned scores, and model-generated justification.

 An overview of the full CN-PR pipeline is shown in Figure~\ref{fig:cnpr_pipeline}.

 \FloatBarrier